-& Implementation Officer to different timescales, sometimes extending over a number of years.
-These tasks include:

-- ensuring receipt of financial contributions by developers at appropriate trigger points - ensuring receipt of non-financial contributions by developers at appropriate trigger points - initiating action for non-receipt payments by developers - processing receipts of payments and notifying services that are progressing the agreed projects and spend - ensuring that all further trigger dates are followed up and action monitored - preparing exception and annual reports and Ward Member reports detailing the progress of S106 spend at required intervals - 24.
-A corporate S106 Monitoring and Liaison Group meets quarterly to discuss current developments and progress and agree the content of the regular reports to Corporate Governance and Audit Committee and Ward Members.
+- Following the finalisation of a planning obligation there are a range of different activities that need to be undertaken by the S106 Planning Obligations Monitoring & Implementation Officer to different timescales, sometimes extending over a number of years.
+These tasks include: - ensuring receipt of financial contributions by developers at appropriate trigger points - ensuring receipt of non-financial contributions by developers at appropriate trigger points - initiating action for non-receipt of payments by developers or non-financial contributions by developers - processing receipts of payments and notifying services that are progressing the agreed projects and spend - ensuring that all further trigger dates are followed up and action monitored - preparing exception and annual reports and Ward Member reports detailing the progress of S106 spend at required intervals - 24.
+A corporate S106 Monitoring and Liaison Group meets on a regular basis and discusses current developments and progress to agree the content of the regular reports to Corporate Governance and Audit Committee and Ward Members.
 This group is made up of officers from the services responsible for ensuring the implementation of the terms of the agreement, delivering the projects and ensuring the monies are spent appropriately. - 25.
-Following a CIL liable planning application, the Planning Officer (CIL & Infrastructure) will undertake a number of actions including: - checking the floor plans to ensure that the correct amount of CIL liability has been calculated; - checking that the CIL receipts have been collected in accordance with the CIL Payment by Instalments Policy - · initiating action for non-receipt or incorrect CIL payments - processing receipts of CIL payments - 26.
-Each year the IBP and CIL spending plan will be rolled forward, and the draft five year programme reported to the Infrastructure Business Plan Joint Member Liaison Group, then considered by the DPIP, before being reported to the Cabinet and Council for approval.
+Following a CIL liable planning application, the Planning Officer (CIL & Infrastructure) will undertake a number of actions including: - measuring the floor plans to ensure that the correct amount of CIL liability has been calculated; - ensuring that any exceptions or reliefs have been correctly calculated - checking that the CIL receipts have been collected in accordance with the CIL Payment by Instalments Policy - initiating action for non-receipt or incorrect CIL payments - processing receipts of CIL payments - taking CIL enforcement action - 26.
+Each year the IBP and CIL spending plan is rolled forward, and the draft five year programme reported to the Growth Board, then considered by the Development Plan and Infrastructure Panel (DPIP), before being reported to the Cabinet and Council for approval.